datacarpentry/semester-biology/exercises/Basic-queries-select-SQL.md

 1. Write a query that displays all of the records for all of the fields (`*`) in the main table.
 Save it as a view named `all_survey_data`.
-2. We want to generate data for an analysis of body size differences between males and females of each species.
+2. We want to generate data for an analysis of body size differences (using both weight and hind foot length) between males and females of each species.
 We have decided that we can ignore the information related to when and where the individuals were trapped.
 Create a query that returns all of the necessary information, but nothing else.
 Save this as `size_differences_among_sexes_data`.